Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Abstract

 \section{Abstract}

-Many social scientists study the career trajectories of populations of interest, such as economic and administrative elites.
-However, data to document such processes are rarely completely available, which motivates the adoption of inference tools that can account for large numbers of missing values.
-Taking the example of public-private paths of elite civil servants in France, we introduce binary Markov switching models to perform Bayesian data augmentation.
-Our procedure relies on two data sources: (1) detailed observations of a small number of individual trajectories, and (2) less informative ``traces'' left by all individuals, which we model for imputation of missing data.
-An advantage of this model class is that it maintains the properties of hidden Markov models and enables a tailored sampler to target the posterior, while allowing for varying parameters across individuals and time.
-We provide two applied studies which demonstrate this can be used to properly test substantive hypotheses, and expand the social scientific literature in various ways.
-We notably show that the rate at which ENA graduates exit the French public sector has not increased since 1990, but that the rate at which they come back has increased. \\
+Elite civil servants may come and go between the public and private sectors throughout their career, a process of particular interest for the public and social scientists.
+However, data to document such processes are rarely completely available: we need inference tools that can account for many missing values.
+We consider public-private paths of elite French civil servants and introduce binary Markov switching models with Bayesian data augmentation.
+Our procedure relies on two complementary data sources: (1) detailed observations of some individual trajectories obtained from LinkedIn; (2) less informative ``traces'' left by all individuals in the administrative record, which we model for missing data imputation.
+This model class maintains the properties of hidden Markov models and enables a tailored sampler to target the posterior, yet allows for varying parameters across individuals and time.
+By integrating the two sources, we can consider the whole population rather than just a sample, and avoid the biases that would stem from using only a single source.
+We demonstrate this allows to properly test substantive hypotheses on career paths across a variety of public organizations.
+We notably show that the probability for ENA graduates to exit the public sector has not increased since 1990, but that the probability they return has increased.
+We identify three clusters of organizations, with distinct patterns of public-private behaviors.\\